 But times are changing.

 - First and foremost the job descriptions have to be thorough.
 FECs should include screening questions that separate those who are obviously unqualified from the ones who can be considered.
-A common screening question is “Are you open to a drugs test?”
-Most joints don’t really go through with the actual test but the mere mention of the possibility cuts down the number of applicants, encouraging only the candidates who are confident of their track record and their sobriety to proceed.
+A common screening question is “Are you open to a drug test?”
+Most joints don’t really go through with the actual test but the mere mention of the possible cuts down the number of applicants, encouraging only the candidates who are confident of their track record and their sobriety to proceed.

 Position Analysis Questionnaires (PAQs) are used by recruiters to find potential employees who possess what is needed to excel in the job.
-While a full fledged PAQ is out of the question for FECs, the management must keep in mind that a good team leverages the strengths of its members.
+While a full-fledged PAQ is out of the question for FECs, the management must keep in mind that a good team leverages the strengths of its members.